Rosalind Franklin (rover): Landing site re-evaluation

 The delay of the rover mission to 2020 from 2018 meant that Oxia Planum was no longer the only favourable landing site due to changes in the possible landing ellipse.
 Both Mawrth Vallis and Aram Dorsum, surviving candidates from the previous selection, could be reconsidered.
 ESA convened further workshops to re-evaluate the three remaining options and in March 2017 selected two sites (Mawrth Vallis, Oxia Planum) to study in detail.

 On 9 November 2018, ESA announced that Oxia Planum was favoured by the Landing Site Selection Working Group.
 The favored Oxia Planum landing ellipse is situated at 18.20°N, 335.45°E. In 2019, Oxia Planum was confirmed by ESA as the landing site for the planned 2020 mission.
 Later that year, a flyover video of the landing site was released, created using high-accuracy 3D models of the terrain obtained from HiRISE.

 In August 2022, the Oxia Planum region was discovered to be rich in clays, which are formed in water-rich environments.
 In March 2025, scientists have published the most detailed geological map of Oxia Planum ever in the Journal of Maps.
 The map will be used by ESA to decide how the rover explores the area, interprets its surroundings, and collects scientific evidence.

 Partnership with Russia cancelled

-The worsening diplomatic crisis over the Russian invasion of Ukraine further delayed the launch, due to the plan to use Russian launch and landing hardware.
+The diplomatic crisis over the Russian invasion of Ukraine further delayed the launch, due to the plan to use Russian launch and landing hardware.
 On 17 March 2022, ESA announced that the launch of the rover has been suspended, with the earliest new date being sometime in late 2024.